 - Where people want to chat about relevant work stuff with interested folk because that’s what they are there to do.

 - Where they introduce you to someone else at the next-door stand because you are part of a tight-knit group of people who cross paths regularly, part of a network.

 TWO – Before you get to the event

 Aim to get as many business cards from people as possible, and give them your card at the same time.
-After all – it’s a sales funnel and you need plenty of new prospects in at the top to convert in the future.
+After all – it’s a sales funnel and you need plenty of new prospects in at the top to start qualifying, in order to potentially become clients in the future.